ricky8k/Grapejuice-on-Arch/README.md

 *Also known as Roblox on Steam Deck and Arch*

 Guide to [Grapejuice](https://gitlab.com/brinkervii/grapejuice) on Arch-based Linux distros
+> Grapejuice is a Wine wrapper application that is tailored to Roblox.
+The aim is to make running Roblox on Linux as painless as possible.

 - Grapejuice: https://gitlab.com/brinkervii/grapejuice
 - Documentation: https://brinkervii.gitlab.io/grapejuice/docs/